team-school-connect/school-connect/README.md

 # SchoolConnect
 ## Overview
 SchoolConnect is an online platform where high schools can connect with their students online.
+Teachers and Students will be part of class rooms where they will be able to share class material and chat with eachother.
+Students also will be able to organize their schedules via a built in calender and view volunteering postions as well as join clubs!

-Our main features are listed below.
+A Description of our main features are listed below.

 ### Account Types
 There will be three types of accounts: